*This post is sponsored by The Home Depot.

 torture workout box.

-You can download the plans for this DIY 3-in-1 Plyometric Box by clicking the grey button below.
+You can download the plans for this DIY 3-in-1 Plyometric Box below.
 I designed this plyo box so that all of the pieces will fit on a single sheet of 3/4-inch plywood because I care deeply for you, your health, and your wallet.
 You’re welcome.

 Speaking of cost, did you know you can purchase a plyometric box for over a hundred American dollars?!
 That is absolutely insane.
 So let’s build one for about forty bucks instead and keep the extra cash in your pockets for protein shakes, or whatever it is you health nuts spend your money on.
 Who’s with me?!